History of serfdom

-Serfdom has a long history that dates to ancient times.
+Serfdom is a social class in a feudal system, by which an agricultural laborer is bound to work under their lord's estate, and may not leave.
+This practice, while most prevalent in Medieval Europe has a long history that dates back to the beginnings of human civilization, with helots in the ancient Greek city-state of Sparta, and coloni in the Roman Empire.
+It persisted and grew through the 13th Century, before beginning to decline during the 14th-16th centuries, due to a growing economy, powerful monarchs, changes in population, and growing numbers of rebellions.

 Origins

 Social institutions similar to serfdom occurred in the ancient world.
 The status of the helots in the ancient Greek city-state of Sparta resembled that of medieval serfs.
 By the 3rd century AD, the Roman Empire faced a labour shortage.
 Large Roman landowners increasingly relied on Roman freemen, acting as tenant farmers, (instead of on slaves) to provide labour.
 The status of these tenant farmers, eventually known as coloni, steadily eroded.
 Because the tax system implemented by Diocletian (reigned 284–305) assessed taxes based both on land and on the inhabitants of that land, it became administratively inconvenient for peasants to leave the land where the census counted them.
 In 332 AD Emperor Constantine issued legislation that greatly restricted the rights of the coloni and tied them to the land.
 Some see these laws as the beginning of medieval serfdom in Europe.

 However, medieval serfdom really began with the breakup of the Carolingian Empire around the 10th century.
 The demise of this empire, which had ruled much of western Europe for more than 200 years, ushered in a long period during which no strong central government existed in most of Europe.
 During this period, powerful feudal lords encouraged the establishment of serfdom as a source of agricultural labor.
 Serfdom, indeed, was an institution that reflected a fairly common practice whereby great landlords ensured that others worked to feed them and were held down, legally and economically, while doing so.